 Hoskins Park is a Neighbourhood Park located in Dulwich Hill with a total site area of 0.56Ha.
-The park is used for a range of activities and site features include:

-- Playground

-- Mature trees

-- Open lawns

-Tree adventure play

-- Entry pergolas

-- Toilet block (currently disused)

-- Sandstone edging and rockery garden

-Hoskins Park is used by adjacent properties and the local community within walking or cycling distance.
+The park is used for a range of activities and site features include: Playground Entry pergolas Mature trees Toilet block (currently disused) Open lawns Sandstone edging and rockery garden • Tree adventure play Hoskins Park is used by adjacent properties and the local community within walking or cycling distance.
 The site is also a thoroughfare for commuters accessing the Waratah Mills Light Rail service.
 The park furniture is well utilised and group yoga has been observed within the playground area.
 Prior to the arrival of Europeans, the Gadigal and Wangal people successfully moved and lived in the area along the Cooks River and surrounds for thousands of years.
 The land was heavily wooded at the time with tall eucalyptus covering the higher ground and a variety of swampy trees along Hawthorne Canal.
 An enormous amount of knowledge and skills were developed and key food sources included native plant live, animals and fish.
 The park is registered as crown land and zoned as RE1 public recreation.
 The stormwater channel (Hawthorne Canal) is owned by Sydney Water and is a heritage item.
 It is expected that the reserve area around the Channel is also owned by Sydney Water up to the rail corridor, however this is to be confirmed.
+Hoskins Park is a heritage item of local significance for its relatively in tact inter war period design.
+Furthermore, it sits within the Hoskins Park and Environs (Dulwich Hill) Heritage Conservation Area as it provides evidence of early twentieth century urban consolidation in Dulwich Hill.
 The park surrounds are zoned as R2 low density residential and SP2 rail infrastructure.
 The former Waratah Mills site to the north-west is zoned as R4 high density residential.
 Hoskins Park is a destination for passive recreation and parents with children that use playground facilities.
-It is accessible by foot, bicycle and vehicle in the following ways:

-- Vehicle access from Piggot Street (south) and Davis Street (north), which both have on-street parking. - Pedestrian and cyclist access via three pedestrian pathways located within the park connecting Davis Street to Pigott Street (accessible) - Stair access to the park located on Davis Street connecting to the playground (no handrails or tactiles) - A major 3m wide path running from the south-eastern corner on Pigott Street in a north-westerly direction towards Davis Street.
+It is accessible by foot, bicycle and vehicle in the following ways: Vehicle access from Pigot Street (south) and Davis Street (north), which both have on-street parking.
+Pedestrian and cyclist access via three pedestrian pathways located within the park connecting Davis Street to Pigott Street (accessible) Stair access to the park located on Davis Street connecting to the playground (no handrails or tactiles) A major 3m wide path running from the south-eastern corner on Pigott Street in a northwesterly direction towards Davis Street.
 This provides a throughsite link to the Waratah Mills Lightrail Line (accessible).

-03 SITE APPRAISAL